zentralwerkstatt/teaching/art185ai.md

 ### 3/5: No class

-- Conference at Humboldt University, Berlin
+- Fabian at Humboldt University, Berlin.
+Please use the time to work on your final projects.

 ### 3/7: Style Transfer